What we actually do for candidates

 Through press, social media, paid advertising, grassroots outreach and a constant drumbeat of conversation, we aim to destigmatize the idea that running for office is only for a limited type of person (read: rich, overly educated, straight cis-gender white men.)

-- Does the candidate understand what a campaign means, what it entails, and are they willing to do the work?
+- What concerns do you have about running for office?
+Does the candidate understand what a campaign means, what it entails, and are they willing to do the work.

 RFS community support.

-RFS candidates will have the opportunity to match with mentors with different areas of expertise.
+RFS candidates will have the opportunity to match with volunteer mentors with different areas of campaign expertise.
+We link campaign management experts, digital advertising specialists, videographers, branding savants, and many more with first-time candidates.
 The goal is to democratize access to institutional knowledge in a scalable way.
 Instead of pairing up one candidate with one expert who may not have specialized knowledge in all facets of a campaign, we’re trying to help candidates get experts to specific questions from many experts.
 This allows mentors to support many candidates at once.

 Access to resources and trainings